Tim Tebow Wins Heisman Trophy; Becomes First Underclassman To Do So

 See: All-Time Chuck Bednarik Award Winners

-Fred Biletnikoff Award (wide receiver): Michael Crabtree, Texas Tech
+Fred Biletnikoff Award (receiver): Michael Crabtree, Texas Tech

 See: All-Time Fred Biletnikoff Award Winners